seqeralabs/nf-tower-deployment-aws-marketplace/ecs/README.md

 * Master password: <record for DBPASSWORD>
 * Select "Create database"

-Once the database has been setup, record the endpoint for the `TowerDbUrl`.
+Once the database has been setup, record the endpoint for the `TowerDbUrl` in the format:
+`jdbc:mysql://tower.c5r6mzfoj9im.us-east-2.rds.amazonaws.com:3306/tower`

+## 5. Set up the MySQL database.

-## 4. Update the CloudFormation parameter JSON
+## 6. Update the CloudFormation parameter JSON

 Copy `params.json.template` to `params.json` and update values